proximax-storage/xpx-chain-devportal-docs/docs/guides/mosaic/creating-a-mosaic.md

 ## Getting into some code

-Define two transactions to create a mosaic:
+Define two transactions to create an SDA:

-1. A [mosaic definition transaction](../../built-in-features/mosaic.md#mosaicdefinitiontransaction), to create the mosaic, with the following properties:
+1. An [SDA definition transaction](../../built-in-features/mosaic.md#mosaicdefinitiontransaction), to create the SDA, with the following properties:

 **Property**   |**Value**|**Description**
 ---------------|---------|---------------
-Divisibility   |0        | The mosaic won’t be divisible.
+Divisibility   |0        | The SDA won’t be divisible.
 Determines up to what decimal place the mosaic can be divided.
-Duration       |1000     | The mosaic will be created for the next 1000 blocks.
-If you want to create a non-expiring mosaic, do not set this property.
+Duration       |1000     | The SDA will be created for the next 1000 blocks.
+If you want to create a non-expiring SDA, do not set this property.
-Supply mutable |true     | The mosaic supply can change at a later point.
+Supply mutable |true     | The SDA supply can change at a later point.
-Transferable   |true     | The mosaic can be transferred between arbitrary accounts.
-Otherwise, the mosaic can only be transferred back to the mosaic creator.
+Transferable   |true     | The SDA can be transferred between arbitrary accounts.
+Otherwise, the SDA can only be transferred back to the SDA creator.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Golang-->